Y Wladfa: First settlers 1865

 On 28 July 1865, 153 Welsh settlers arrived aboard the clipper ship Mimosa.
 The Mimosa settlers, including tailors, cobblers, carpenters, brickmakers, and miners, comprised 56 married adults, 33 single or widowed men, 12 single women (usually sisters or servants of married immigrants), and 52 children; the majority (92) were from the South Wales Coalfield and English urban centres.
 There were few farmers.
 This was rather unfortunate, particularly when they discovered that the attractions of the area had been oversold and they had landed in an arid semi-desert with little food; they had been told that the area was like lowland Wales.
 At the coast there was little drinking water, and the group embarked on a walk across the parched plain with a single wheelbarrow to carry their belongings.
 Some died and a baby, Mary Humphries, was born on the march.
 John Williams was the only colonist with any form of rudimentary medical skill.
 So disheartened were some settlers, they requested that the British Government settle them on the Falkland Islands.
 However, this request was ignored.

+While visiting Puerto Madryn, during the mid-1970s, Bruce Chatwin wrote, "A hundred and fifty-three Welsh colonists landed here off the brig Mimosa in 1865.
+They were poor people in search of a New Wales, refugees from cramped coal-mining valleys, from a failed independence movement, and from Parliament's ban on Welsh in schools.
+Their leaders had combed the earth for a stretch of open country uncontaminated by Englishmen.
+They chose Patagonia for its absolute remoteness and foul climate; they did not want to get rich.
+The Argentine Government gave them land along the Chubut River (Afon Camwy).
+From Madryn it was a stretch of forty miles over the thorn desert.
+And when they did reach the valley, they had the impression that God, not the Government, had given them the land."

 Once they reached the valley of the Chubut River, their first settlement was a small fortress on the site which later became the town of Rawson, now the capital of Chubut Province.
 This was referred to as Yr Hen Amddiffynfa ('The Old Fortress').
 The first houses, constructed from earth, were washed away by a flash flood in 1865, and new houses of superior quality were built to replace them.
 The floods also washed away crops of potatoes and maize.
 The rainfall in the area was much less than the colonists had been led to expect, leading to crop failures.